-Materials may also be borrowed from libraries throughout the state and country via interlibrary loan.
-Edgewood College is part of a statewide delivery service.
+Students, faculty, and staff may request material from other libraries throughout the state and country via interlibrary loan.
+Edgewood College is part of a statewide delivery service and generally receives items in about one week.
+The library will send materials or interlibrary loans to the Deming Way campus as requested.